RizviBR0/SMH/README.md

 <h3><p align="center">Trustability</p></h3>

-you can verify that the program works by testing it on **your profile**, open the wordlist and put **your profile password** in the first place, then start the program and enter your instagram profile nuckname and you will see that the password will come out as correct.
+you can verify that the program works by testing it on **your profile**, open the wordlist and put **your profile password** in the first place, then start the program and enter your Instagram profile nickname and you will see that the password will come out as correct.

 </p></h3>